tewha/SQLPackRat/README.md

 SQLPackRat requires the modern Objective-C runtime.
 It can be used by 32- or 64-bit iOS targets, but only supports 64-bit targets on OS X.

 Little effort will be spent keeping SQLPackRat compatible with older compilers.

+## Use

+Use instructions to come later.
+For now, you have the sources… add them to your project and build.